Cal Foote: Professional

 Following his brief stint with the Predators, Foote was signed by the New Jersey Devils, reuniting with his brother Nolan by agreeing to a one-year, two-way contract on August 9, 2023.
 He failed to make the team, and was placed on waivers on October 4.
 After going unclaimed, he was assigned to New Jersey's AHL affiliate, the Utica Comets, to start the 2023–24 season.
 He was recalled by New Jersey on October 23 and remained on the Devils' roster for two weeks without ever appearing, before being return to the AHL on November 10.
 He was recalled again on January 9, 2024 after Jonas Siegenthaler was placed on injured reserve.
 On January 24, the Devils announced that Foote and forward Michael McLeod were granted indefinite leaves of absence from the team.
 In the offseason, Foote was a restricted free agent.
 The Devils did not give him a qualifying offer, making him an unrestricted free agent.

 On September 18, 2024, Foote signed a one-year contract with MHk 32 Liptovský Mikuláš of the Slovak Extraliga.
 Early in the 2024–25 season, Foote received a one-game suspension for an illegal check to the head committed on September 22 in just the second game of the season, against HK Poprad.

+On December 1, 2025, Foote signed a one-year contract with the Chicago Wolves of the American Hockey League (AHL).

+On July 28, 2026, Foote signed a one year contract with Färjestad BK of the Swedish Hockey League (SHL).
+Two days later, on July 30, 2026, the team announced that they had rescinded the contract, making Foote a free agent again.